 9.8.3.30 NAS security parameters to NG-RAN

-The purpose of the NAS security parameters to NG-RAN information element is to provide the UE with parameters that enable the UE to create a mapped 5GS security context and take this context into use after inter-system handover to N1 mode.
+The purpose of the NAS security parameters to NG-RAN information element is to provide the UE with parameters that enable the UE to create a mapped 5G NAS security context and take this context into use after inter-system handover to N1 mode.

 The NAS security parameters to NG-RAN information element is coded as shown in figure 9.8.3.30.1 and table 9.8.3.30.1.